blekhmanlab/milk_infant_microbiome/figures/beta_diversity/README.md

-This folder will contain the figures resulting from the beta diversity analysis.
+This folder will contain the figures regarding the beta diversity analysis.